 As a part-time Visitor Center staffer, Darla Belevich has been providing campers and other guests with knowledgeable suggestions about how best to enjoy the Merck Forest experience.

-We are not affiliated with, nor do we receive annual support from Merck & Co.
-Inc. We are not part of any government agency. • All donations are tax-deductible to the extent allowed by law and are greatly appreciated!
+Merck Forest & Farmland Center is a 501(c)(3) non-profit organization.
+We are not affiliated with, nor do we receive support from Merck & Company, Inc., nor are we part of any government agency.
+All donations are tax-deductible to the extent allowed by law.

 3 thoughts on “A Little House in the Woods”